AdobeDocs/commerce-learn.en/help/site-management/create-simple-product.md

 - Website managers
 - eCommerce merchandisers
-- New developers to Adobe Commerce who are needing to learn how to use REST to create a product in Adobe Commerce
+- New developers using Adobe Commerce who are needing to learn how to use REST to create a product in Adobe Commerce

 ## Video content